bakpakin/Fennel/setup.md

    script is from the Fennel creators (optional but recommended)
 5. Move `fennel-0.4.2` to a directory on your `$PATH`, such as `/usr/local/bin`

 **Note**: You can rename the script to `fennel` for convenience.
-This also makes it easy to keep many versions of Fennel installed at once.
+Or you can leave the version in the name, which makes it easy to keep many versions of Fennel installed at once.

 ## Downloading a Fennel binary

-Downloading a Fennel binary allows you to run Fennel on your computer without having to download Lua.
+Downloading a Fennel binary allows you to run Fennel on your computer without having to download Lua, if you are on a supported platform.

 ### To download a Fennel binary